aliasvishnu/Frisk/README.md

 Frisk assumes that the song name is "song.mp3".
 The song must be present in the project folder.
-It will give the Title, Artist and Length of the track in output.txt.
+It will give the Title, Artist and Length of the track in result.txt.
-It doesn't fill the metadata just yet, just writes it to output.txt.
+It doesn't fill the metadata just yet.

 How to use
 ==========